 Issue 4 took 4 years to digest but I finally managed to crap it out.
 Here are bits and pieces written in Palestine, Aotearoa, Australia, England and in between.
 It’s about relapse, recovery, being back on meds, and the surreal dreams they cause.

-The Compassionate Contrarians is the first comprehensive history of vegetarianism in Aotearoa New Zealand; in it writer Catherine Amey describes how animal-free diets evolved in New Zealand from Victorian vegetarians through to modern animal rights campaigners.
+The Compassionate Contrarians is the first comprehensive history of vegetarianism in Aotearoa New Zealand; in it writer Catherine Amey uncovers the quirks of the vegetarian experience in a land of meat and dairy and describes how animal-free diets evolved in New Zealand from Victorian vegetarians through to modern animal rights campaigners.